IndaPlus22/olleth-simulation/README.md

 To run the testing ground or any other example write `cargo run --example marble_pour`.
 Don't add the .rs at the end!

+### Src Folder
+* `components.rs` - Contain structs that act as components for the particles.
+* `entity.rs` - Cointain the struct ParticleBundle as well as static object bundles.
+* `lib.rs` - Contains the calculation functions (updating position and velocity) and building the the physics plugin.
+* `resources.rs` - Contains the structs involved in collision and the gravity struct.

 ## Main function
 To create a new program you need to create a app. to develop it you'll need to add resources, plugins that handles the underlying functions of your program. add_systems handles all functions that control what happens on the frontend for example, spawning in marbles and despawning them.
 I have also added a startup system which gets added before all other systems using .add_startup system.
 Dont forget to add the `.run()` in the end for the app to run!